WhatsApp and Workplace: The Need for Better Internal Comms Solutions

 Why Deskless Workers Need Better Internal Comms Solutions

-The historic Facebook outage on Monday, October 4th really got us thinking.
+The historic Facebook outage on October 4th, 2021 really got us thinking.
 Becoming known as an effective “snow day”, this was every internal communicator’s nightmare scenario.
 What if a critical message needed to be sent out to all teams via Workplace from Facebook?
 What about the frontline teams that don’t have any comms channels and, therefore, rely on WhatsApp to reach their teams?
 How did that impact their shifts?
 What did that one day of down comms do to the business?
 It gave us a lot to think about.
-But what stood out to us wasn’t just that channel reliability is important—because of course it is—but why are so many teams relying on these tools in the first place?
+But what stood out to us wasn’t just that channel reliability is important—because of course, it is—but why are so many teams relying on these tools in the first place?

 What’s Up with WhatsApp?

 - It’s risky business.
 We know that some organizations are worried about employees even being able to comment on posts because they’re worried about inappropriate behavior (which FYI, we’ve never seen an employee misuse this power).
 But communication happening peer-to-peer on an external system makes it impossible to keep an eye on your teams.
-And we know that people are much more likely to be on good behavior when they know everyone is watching than they might be in a one-to-one chat, raising your risk.
+And people are much more likely to be on good behavior when they know everyone is watching than they might be in a one-to-one chat, raising your risk.

 What’s Wrong With Workplace?

 Workplace from Facebook does have a lot of functionality, but we wonder if it’s the right functionality for deskless teams.
-Sometimes too many bells and whistles makes it harder for workers who need to find things fast, like a nurse who barely has time to check his phone during her shift or a dock worker who only has time on her break to see the latest updates.
+Sometimes too many bells and whistles make it harder for workers who need to find things fast, like a nurse who barely has time to check his phone during her shift or a dock worker who only has time on her break to see the latest updates.

 A big draw of Workplace for some people is the chat functionality.
 But the reality is that this can come with some risk and the use-case for chat during a shift is actually pretty negligible in healthcare, logistics, and manufacturing.
 Since these teams are all working together on shift, they don’t have the same need as a hybrid, remote, or office-based worker to use chat for collaboration.
 If anything, it can actually be a dangerous distraction.